Food provision, cUlture and Environment in secondary schooLs (FUEL) Study

 2. Pupils

-Children who take part in the FUEL study will be asked to complete a questionnaire requesting information on their general health and well-being and dental health, what they have eaten in the past 24 hours, as well as their ethnicity, age, sex and home postcode.
+Children who took part in the FUEL study were asked to complete a questionnaire requesting information on their general health and well-being and dental health, what they had eaten in the past 24 hours, as well as their ethnicity, age, sex and home postcode.

 3. Parents

-Parents of children taking part will be asked to fill in a questionnaire about their views on the school food provision at their child’s school and requesting information on their sex and age group.
+Parents of children taking part were asked to fill in a questionnaire about their views on the school food provision at their child’s school and requesting information on their sex and age group.

 4. School staff and governors

-School governors and key staff members, including those in management, teaching and catering roles will be asked to complete a questionnaire exploring their views on school food provision, the eating environment, the food curriculum and implementation of the national School Food Standards and the related School Food Plan in their school.
+School governors and key staff members, including those in management, teaching and catering roles, were asked to complete a questionnaire exploring their views on school food provision, the eating environment, the food curriculum and implementation of the national School Food Standards and the related School Food Plan in their school.

-Watch the full version of our video sharing some of the key findings from the FUEL Study.
+Watch the full version of our video sharing some key findings from the FUEL Study.

 FUEL Infographic full version (accessible): [Docx, 16.3KB]